Growing heirloom plants

 The earliest description of these little people in British folklore

-comes from 12th century author Gervase of Tilbury, who calls them calls them portunes.
+comes from 12th century author Gervase of Tilbury, who calls them portunes.

 He describes them as being very small